azzeddine2017/Ring-Sub-process-Extension/README.md

 buildvc_x64.bat
 ```

-2. The build process will create `ring_subprocess.dll` which should be placed in Ring's extensions directory.
+2. The build process will create `ring_subprocess.dll` which should be placed in Ring's bin directory.

 ## Usage